lclarkmichalek/highhockwho/README.md

       "docker": {
         "docker": "v1.16", # The version of the doker API.
-Prob should be autodetected "url": "http://127.0.0.1:2375", # The url of the Docker API },
+Prob should be autodetected "url": "http://127.0.0.1:2375", # The url of the Docker API "poll": 10, # Interval at which to poll for list of running containers "pollContainer": 10, # Interval at which to poll for container status },
       "discovery": {
         "host": "10.77.66.0", # The host to insert records as.
 Default is autodetection